-In deciding whether to grant a new trial, one court of appeals used a traditional harmless error analysis.615 Under this analysis, the court requires appellants to show that violation of Rule 223 caused a rendition of an improper judgment.616 Otherwise, a violation of the rule will generally not be an "infringement upon the fundamental right to [a] trial by jury" and any error will be harmless.617 Another court of appeals adopted the "relaxed" harmless error standard used in the jury selection context.618 Under this analysis, a complaining party must show a trial "was materially unfair, without having to show more."619 Furthermore, the appellate court must examine the entire record.620 Under this standard, a party does not have to show specific harm or prejudice arising from the inappropriate shuffle, however, it does require "some showing that the randomness of the jury has suffered."621 Such a showing will result in the granting of a new trial.622
+more, the appellate court must examine the entire record.
+Under this standard, a party does not have to show specific harm or prejudice arising from the inappropriate shuffle, however, it does require "some showing that the randomness of the jury has suffered."
+Such a showing will result in the granting of a new trial.

-E. Voir Dire, Juror Answers, and Challenges for Cause
+E. Voir Dire and Challenges for Cause

-The supreme court has instructed the trial courts to provide a litigant with broad latitude during voir dire examination to enable the litigant to discover any bias or prejudice by the potential jurors so that peremptory challenges may be intelligently exercised.
-Although voir dire examination is largely within the sound discretion of the trial court, the trial court "abuses its discretion when its denial of the right to ask a proper question prevents determination of whether grounds exist to challenge for cause or denies intelligent use of peremptory challenges."
-To obtain a reversal, the
+The supreme court has instructed the trial courts to provide a litigant with broad latitude during voir dire examination to enable the litigant to discover any bias or prejudice by the potential jurors so that "peremptory challenges may be intelligently exercised."
+Although voir dire examination is largely within the sound discretion of the trial court, the trial court "abuses its discretion when its denial of the right to ask a proper question prevents determination of whether grounds exist to challenge for cause or denies intelligent use of peremptory challenges." "[T]o preserve a complaint that a trial court improperly restricted voir dire, a party must timely alert the trial court as to the specific manner in which it intends to pursue the inquiry."
+To obtain a reversal, the complaining party must show that the trial court abused its discretion and that the error was reasonably calculated to cause and probably did cause the rendition of an improper judgment.